tengfei-xy/siyuan-plugin-share-system/README.md

 ## Note before use

-1. The software is a beta version and is unstable.
-It is suitable for small scenarios.
-Everyone is welcome to add issues.
+1. [The current version](https://github.com/tengfei-xy/siyuan-plugin-share-system/releases) of this plug-in is a beta version, unstable, and suitable for small scenes.
+Welcome to add [issues](https://github.com/tengfei-xy/siyuan-plugin-share-system/issues)
 2. The public network server currently used is provided by the author, and everyone is welcome to build it by themselves (this way, I don’t have to do it myself hahaha)
 3. The link currently has no expiration date, but may be deleted.
 The linked content will not be deleted when the note is deleted.
 4. WeChat contact information: uBpHJlVdn5k15G3dhLh1